6.6.4sr - SRTC Procedure: Satisfactory Academic Progress

 In accordance with U.S. Department of Education federal regulations, students must maintain satisfactory academic progress (SAP) in their course of study to continue receiving Federal Title IV financial aid.
 Federal Title IV financial aid at Southern Regional Technical College (SRTC) includes the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (SEOG), and Federal Work Study (FWS).

-The State of Georgia administered financial aid programs (including HOPE Grant, HOPE Scholarship, Zell Miller Grant, Zell Miller Scholarship, HERO, and Student Access Loan - Technical) follow the same requirements as federal aid.
+The State of Georgia administered financial aid programs (including HOPE Grant, HOPE Scholarship, Zell Miller Grant, Zell Miller Scholarship, HERO, Dual Enrollment, HOPE Career Grant, REACH Grant, and Georgia College Completion Grant) follow the same requirements as federal aid.

 Each student’s SAP status is evaluated at the end of each term of enrollment, regardless of the receipt of financial aid.
 Students are notified if there is a change in their eligibility.
 The Financial Aid Department uses the SRTC student e-mail as the primary means of communication.
 Students may check their SAP status on BannerWeb at any time.
 It is the student’s responsibility to be aware of SAP requirements and his or her respective SAP status.
 Failure to receive a notification of SAP status does not exempt a student from the requirements or consequences of their respective SAP status or any applicable deadlines.